There may be no more compelling testimony to the power of video than how quickly it became a regular part of our lives.

 The newfound easy availability of video technology has made it a mainstay in our communications.
 But with video, the value doesn’t have to end just because the discussion does.

 Tableau, a cutting-edge analytics software provider, uses video to help capture ideas and share information all across their organization.
-See an example of just how they do it, in our latest showcase video.
+See an example of just how they do it, in the video below.

 While every business has its own rationale for doing more with video, there are four common advantages video can provide that organizations have begun to prioritize: